aripalo/ykmangoath/README.md

 ### This tool is designed only for _retrieval_ of specific information from a Yubikey device:

 - List of configured OATH accounts
-- _Time-based one-time password_ (TOPT) code for given OATH account
+- _Time-based One-Time Password_ (TOPT) code for given OATH account
 - ... with a support for password protected Yubikey OATH applications

 ### By design, this tool does NOT support: